tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

         <rdfs:label rdf:datatype="xsd:string">Specification for: VALIDATION_MINDEPTH_INRANGE</rdfs:label>
         <hasArgument xmlns="bdqffdq:" rdf:resource="urn:uuid:9f12e2c3-17ac-42c0-91f4-c40a02d3f133"/>
         <hasArgument xmlns="bdqffdq:" rdf:resource="urn:uuid:d23e61b3-07b6-4326-bac2-1457b030efef"/>
-        <hasAuthoritiesDefaults xmlns="bdqffdq:" rdf:datatype="xsd:string">bdq:minimumValidDepthInMeters default="0",bdq:maximumValidDepthInMeters default="11000"</hasAuthoritiesDefaults>
+        <hasAuthoritiesDefaults xmlns="bdqffdq:" rdf:datatype="xsd:string">bdqval:minimumValidDepthInMeters default="0",bdqval:maximumValidDepthInMeters default="11000"</hasAuthoritiesDefaults>
-        <hasExpectedResponse xmlns="bdqffdq:" rdf:datatype="xsd:string">INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters is bdq:Empty, or the value is not interpretable as number greater than or equal to zero; COMPLIANT if the value of dwc:minimumDepthInMeters is within the range of bdq:minimumValidDepthInMeters to bdq:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT</hasExpectedResponse>
+        <hasExpectedResponse xmlns="bdqffdq:" rdf:datatype="xsd:string">INTERNAL_PREREQUISITES_NOT_MET if dwc:minimumDepthInMeters is bdqval:Empty, or the value is not interpretable as number greater than or equal to zero; COMPLIANT if the value of dwc:minimumDepthInMeters is within the range of bdqval:minimumValidDepthInMeters to bdqval:maximumValidDepthInMeters inclusive; otherwise NOT_COMPLIANT</hasExpectedResponse>
         ...
     </rdf:Description>

-Example RDF Fragment from the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD), where `bdqffdq:hasAuthoritiesDefaults` is present to provide a `bdq:sourceAuthority` for the `Specification`, but the Test is not parameterized, so no `bdqffdq:hasArgument` properties are present:
+Example RDF Fragment from the `Specification` for [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD), where `bdqffdq:hasAuthoritiesDefaults` is present to provide a `bdqval:sourceAuthority` for the `Specification`, but the Test is not parameterized, so no `bdqffdq:hasArgument` properties are present:

-    <hasAuthoritiesDefaults xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">bdq:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}</hasAuthoritiesDefaults>
+    <hasAuthoritiesDefaults xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">bdqval:sourceAuthority default = "ISO 3166 Country Codes" {[https://www.iso.org/iso-3166-country-codes.html]} {ISO 3166-1-alpha-2 Country Code search [https://www.iso.org/obp/ui/#search]}</hasAuthoritiesDefaults>
-    <hasExpectedResponse xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdq:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdq:sourceAuthority; otherwise NOT_COMPLIANT</hasExpectedResponse
+    <hasExpectedResponse xmlns="https://rs.tdwg.org/bdqffdq/terms/" rdf:datatype="http://www.w3.org/2001/XMLSchema#string">EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the dwc:countryCode is bdqval:Empty; COMPLIANT if dwc:countryCode can be unambiguously interpreted as a valid ISO 3166-1-alpha-2 country code in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT</hasExpectedResponse

 ## 5 Design of the Tests (normative)